To Outpace Adversaries, Intelligence Agencies Must Innovate

 As the U.S. infrastructure becomes increasingly reliant on digital solutions, citizen services have become more accessible and workflows for public servants have streamlined — but as much opportunity as this digital shift brings, it has also left the nation vulnerable to threats on a new battlefield.
 The shift creates an operational imperative for the Intelligence Community to innovate and implement new capabilities to protect our nation and allies from actors across the cyber, space, and physical domains.

-According to Andrew Hallman, vice president, National Security Strategy and Integration, it is a challenge for the intelligence community to stay dominant against adversaries in the contested domains of the internet, cyber and space, where the democratization of technology has put the power to destabilize institutions and our national security into the hands of a range of threat actors.
+According to Peraton experts, it is a challenge for the intelligence community to stay dominant against adversaries in the contested domains of the internet, cyber and space, where the democratization of technology has put the power to destabilize institutions and our national security into the hands of a range of threat actors.

-To outpace increasingly sophisticated adversaries in a complex and unpredictable digital threat landscape, the 18 agencies and organizations of the Intelligence Community must reengineer their digital foundations to allow for faster innovation and increased collaboration.
+To outpace increasingly sophisticated adversaries in a complex and unpredictable digital threat landscape, the Intelligence Community must reengineer their digital foundations to allow for faster innovation and increased collaboration.

 Developing a Secure Digital Foundation

-While intelligence agencies may be enticed by a multitude of new and exciting technologies on the market today — artificial intelligence, internet of things, proliferation of sensors, advances in computing, 5G telecommunications— Hallman believes that to effectively leverage those technologies they must first take a step back and ensure they are on solid footing.
+While intelligence agencies may be enticed by a multitude of new and exciting technologies on the market today — artificial intelligence, internet of things, proliferation of sensors, advances in computing, 5G telecommunications—to effectively leverage those technologies, they must first take a step back and ensure they are on solid footing.

-“While agencies may want to gravitate toward the ‘sexy’ new forms of technology, they actually need to rethink their digital foundations first because, without secure, solid networks and infrastructure, advanced technology becomes siloed and less effective,” he explains.
+Agencies may want to gravitate toward new forms of technology, but they need to rethink their digital foundations because, without secure, solid networks and infrastructure, advanced technology becomes siloed and less effective.

-For Hallman, strengthening digital foundations starts with a Community-wide shift to secure cloud computing so agencies can take better advantage of what he calls the “lifeblood” of the intelligence mission: Data.
+Strengthening digital foundations starts with a Community-wide shift to secure cloud computing so agencies can take better advantage of the “lifeblood” of the intelligence missions: Data.

-Cloud architectures allow for more efficient data processing as well as more in-depth analytics, and in some architectures greater speed and agility, which underpin today’s on-demand capabilities.
+Cloud architectures allow for more efficient data processing along with more in-depth analytics and, in some architectures, greater speed and agility, which underpin today’s on-demand capabilities.

 Increasing Collaboration to Speed Up Innovation

-Creating a common data fabric is a critical step in maintaining a competitive edge, says Hallman; it enables intelligence agencies to collaborate, share data and bring their complementary missions together to build a more integrated Community.
+Creating a common data fabric is a critical step in maintaining competitive edge.
+It enables intelligence agencies to collaborate, share data, and bring their complementary missions together to build a more integrated Community.

-“We have to think about the Community holistically, and not just in the individual silos,” Hallman says.
-“There’s been great work in this area already, but further integration of intelligence agencies and their technologies and deploying capabilities against threats in an optimized environment is critical to the speed imperative.”
+Think about the Community holistically, not just in the individual silos.
+Further integration of intelligence agencies, their technologies and deploying capabilities against threats in an optimized environment is critical to the speed imperative.

 Leveraging Innovation from the Private Sector

 As the world evolves, technology has sprinted past the digital foundations that once provided leaders and war fighters with a decision advantage to operate at the speed of the need.
-Rebuilding digital foundations to keep pace with emerging technology and increasing collaboration may seem daunting for already-strained intelligence agencies, which is why Hallman calls for increased partnerships with the private sector to reimagine digital infrastructures and help drive faster innovation.
+Rebuilding the foundations to keep pace with emerging technology and increasing collaboration may seem daunting for already-strained intelligence agencies, which is why increased partnerships with the private sector are necessary to reimagine digital infrastructures and help drive faster innovation.

-Hallman and his colleagues at Peraton work to foster these relationships and have already assisted several intelligence agencies integrate high performance tools and capabilities at every step of their digital evolution — including foundational IT software, cloud and data services, and network solutions, as well as more advanced capabilities in the fields of communications, cyber, artificial intelligence and real-time data analytics for sensemaking, predictions and anomaly detection.
+The experts at Peraton work to foster these relationships and have already assisted several intelligence agencies.
+Working with the agencies, Peraton is integrating high performance tools and capabilities into every step of their digital evolution — including foundational IT software, cloud and data services, and network solutions — as well as more advanced capabilities in the fields of communications, cyber, artificial intelligence and real-time data analytics for sensemaking, predictions and anomaly detection.

 Learn more about how Peraton can help your agency speed up innovation.